 In March 2014, IIAA, along with other nearby companies, received from the Sao Paulo District Attorney (the "District Attorney") a notice and proposed Consent Agreement relating to alleged neighborhood-wide groundwater contamination at or around its Sao Paulo manufacturing facility.
-The proposed Consent Agreement sought certain groundwater investigations and other technical relief and proposed sanctions in the amount of R\$3 million (the equivalent of approximately less than US\$1 million at January 31, 2019).
+The proposed Consent Agreement sought certain groundwater investigations and other technical relief and proposed sanctions in the amount of R\$3 million (approximately US\$1 million as of July 31, 2019).
 In November 2014, IIAA extended a settlement offer.
 The parties remained in discussions and IIAA's settlement offer was never accepted, rejected or countered by the District Attorney.

-On August 31, 2016, the District Attorney filed civil actions against IIAA and other companies in the Central Forum of the capital of the State of São Paulo seeking soil and groundwater investigation and remediation, together with monetary payment in an unspecified amount.
-IIAA filed its defense to the civil action on January 26, 2017, alleging that IIAA has made all necessary investigations and has taken remedial measures to address the contamination and that Companhia Ambiental do Estado de São Paulo ("CETESB"), the environmental agency of São Paulo State, has agreed to the remedial measures taken by IIAA.
+On August 31, 2016, the District Attorney filed civil actions against IIAA and other companies in the Central Forum of the capital of the State of Sao Paulo seeking soil and groundwater investigation and remediation, together with monetary payment in an unspecified amount.
+IIAA filed its defense to the civil action on January 26, 2017, alleging that IIAA has made all necessary investigations and has taken remedial measures to address the contamination and that Companhia Ambiental do Estado de Sao Paulo ("CETESB"), the environmental agency of Sao Paulo State, has agreed to the remedial measures taken by IIAA.
 On June 20, 2017, IIAA presented a petition requesting a 90-day suspension of the lawsuit.
 IIAA has since held and is currently engaged in discussions with the District Attorney regarding settlement of this matter.
 The District Attorney agreed to an initial suspension on June 30, 2017 and a subsequent suspension for an additional 90 days which ended on July 9, 2018.

 A new district attorney (the "New District Attorney") assumed responsibility for the case in February 2018.
 The New District Attorney would like the companies involved to try to reach a settlement agreement as to the remediation efforts to be taken after having discussions and negotiations with the New District Attorney's technical experts.
 IIAA attempted to schedule a meeting with the New District Attorney's technical experts.
 IIAA met with the New District Attorney on July 25, 2018.
 The New District Attorney has indicated that he will request information related to the status of the current remediation from CETESB.
-After receiving that information, the New District Attorney has indicated that he will schedule a meeting with IIAA to discuss the proposed terms of a potential settlement agreement and granted a third suspension on August 14, 2018 which ended on

-November 14, 2018.
-Although the suspension has technically terminated, the New District Attorney continues to evaluate the possibility of settlement.
+After receiving that information, the New District Attorney indicated that he will schedule a meeting with IIAA to discuss the proposed terms of a potential settlement agreement and granted a third suspension on August 14, 2018 which ended on November 14, 2018.
+Although the suspension was technically terminated, the New District Attorney continued to evaluate the possibility of settlement.
+The New District Attorney requested a suspension, which was granted by the court and technically ended on August 26, 2019.
+In the event that the New District Attorney does not request a further suspension, the proceedings will continue and the parties will begin discovery and evidence production.